webqit/realdom/README.md

     () => {
         // Do a read operation
         const width = element.clientWidth;
-        // And if we return anything other than undefined, the "onwrite" block is executed return width; // recieved by the "onwrite" callback on its first parameter },
+        // Now if we return anything other than undefined, the "onwrite" block is executed return width; // recieved by the "onwrite" callback on its first parameter },
     // onwrite
     ( width, carried ) => {
         // Do a write operation
         element.style.width = width + 'px';
-        // And if we return anything other than undefined, the cycle repeats starting with the "onread" block return newCarry; // recieved by the "onwrite" block again on its second parameter: "carried" }
+        // Now if we return anything other than undefined, the cycle repeats starting with the "onread" block return newCarry; // recieved by the "onwrite" block again on its second parameter: "carried" }
 );